JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Alok Deora

-Yeah, good evening sir.
-For the opportunity, just one question I had.
+Yeah, good evening, sir.
+Thanks for the opportunity, just one question I had.
 Most of the questions were answered.
-Thanks for giving this year by year, you know, assessment on how the ports business and logistics business will shape up.
-So my question is more pertaining to FY28 where we see a really sharp jump in the ports revenue as well as in the logistics business.
-So just wanted to understand how that will come because we are looking at a, almost a 65% plus growth in revenue across, you know, these, across the ports side and even at the consolidated side.
+Thanks for giving this year by year, assessment on how the ports business and logistics business will shape up.
+So my question is more pertaining to FY ’28 where we see a really sharp jump in the ports revenue as well as in the logistics business.
+So just wanted to understand how that will come because we are looking at a, almost a 65%-plus growth in revenue across, these, across the ports side and even at the consolidated side.
+So how are we looking at it?

-Yeah, look, I think in one of the answer Nagarajan actually articulated there are four Projects which will contribute to this incremental or the large bump which we are talking about.
-So one of them is slurry pipeline project which is, you know, on take or pay contract.
+Yeah, look, I think in one of the answer Nagarajan actually articulated, there are four projects which will contribute to this incremental or the large bump which you are talking about from ’27 to ’28.
+So one of them is slurry pipeline project which is, on take-or-pay contract.
 So you, your revenues and EBITDA are almost sure.
-Then you have Jada Dar port which is again in our guidance we are very conservative, building only to 10 to 12 million tons of cargo.
-And then the Jagger and Dharamsar expansion to projects put together.
+Then you have Jatadhar port which is again in our guidance we are very conservative, building only to 10 million to 12 million tonnes of cargo.
+And then the Jaigarh and Dharamtar, two projects put together.
+So this chunk of four projects provides you a meaningful growth in FY ’28.

 Jambunathan Nagarajan